 Covered vision services are available to enrolled children up to 21 years of age, and limited vision services are available to enrolled adults 21 years of age and greater.
-There is no coverage for cosmetic purposes.
 Prior authorization is required, when indicated, for specific services.
 Request for prior authorization does not guarantee approval or payment.